StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

   * For StackState to work with Splunk topology data, the **Splunk StackPack** must be installed.
 * StackState translates incoming data:
   * [Topology data](#topology) from the Splunk saved searches configured in the Splunk topology V1 or V2 Agent check is translated into components and relations.
-  * [Metrics data](#metrics) from the Splunk saved search(es) configured in the Splunk metrics Agent check is available in StackState as a metrics telemetry stream.
+  * [Metrics data](#metrics) from the Splunk saved searches configured in the Splunk metrics Agent check is available in StackState as a metrics telemetry stream.
-  * [Events](#events) from the Splunk saved search(es) configured in the Splunk events Agent check is available in StackState as a log telemetry stream.
+  * [Events](#events) from the Splunk saved searches configured in the Splunk events Agent check is available in StackState as a log telemetry stream.
-  * [Health](#health) from the Splunk saved search(es) configured in the Splunk health Agent check is added to associated components and relations.
+  * [Health](#health) from the Splunk saved searches configured in the Splunk health Agent check is added to associated components and relations.

 ## Setup